bloobirds-it/action-youtrack-sync/README.md

 #### `youtrackColumnTriggers`

-Which columns will trigger the action.
-In other words, from which columns is the card allowed move to the target.
+From which columns is the card allowed move to the target.

 - **Required:** No
 - **Default:** "To Do, To Fix, In Progress"